SnapperGPS/snappergps-pcb-2-1/README.md

 The last two ones allow for debugging or flashing using [Serial Wire Debug (SWD)](https://community.silabs.com/s/article/serial-wire-debug-swd-x).
 All five circular pads have a spacing of 0.1 in and, hence, the same as common PCB headers.

-All ten pads are labelled on the silkscreen of the PCB.
+All five pads are labelled on the silkscreen of the PCB.

 ```
 │